 2.1.2 The stages identified in Table 2 are definitive as it is where the Council has direct control over the timetable.
 Those identified as indicative are where factors outside the Council's control may impact upon the process.
-The Council is however expected to define the indicative timetable within three months of the close of the formal six-week Deposit period and following consultation with the Planning Inspectorate.
-Such consultation will seek to establish the availability of an Inspector and to allow a check on the adequacy of the timetable in relation to the examination period.
-The revised timetable will be publicised in accordance with the general processes outlined in the Community Involvement Scheme.
+The Council was however expected to define the indicative timetable within three months of the close of the formal six-week Deposit period and following consultation with the Planning Inspectorate.
+However, the impact of the Pandemic on the timetable and the preparation of this Revised DA has resulted in a delay to the adoption of the Plan of 7 months.
+This Revised DA will represent the opportunity to seek to establish the availability of an Inspector and to allow a check on the adequacy of the timetable in relation to the examination period.